Celebrating Disability Blog

 Establishing goals for disability inclusion

 The first thing to consider is what you want to achieve.
-Starting by asking what the barriers to disability inclusion are in your workplace.
+Start by asking what the barriers to disability inclusion are in your workplace.
 In the past, clients have identified a lack of information and awareness about what the barriers are.
 Other clients identify a lack of resources to implement.
-This blog may offer some ideas to start.
+There are many inequities facing disabled employees in the workplace.
+Understanding some of these may help you know where to start.

 Consider what people will go away thinking, feeling and doing as a result of the service.
 This creates a visual image of what the workplace looks like as a result.
 You can then work backwards to consider how to get there.